Thinking Tokens

 As show in figure below, more thinking tokens improve the GSM8K accuracy as the training steps icreases.

-O1 Replication Journey: A Strategic Progress Report by Qin et. al
+Based on O1 Replication Journey: A Strategic Progress Report by Qin et. al, the following approaches are relevant when trying to answer the question.